nathancarter/weblurch/doc-src/plan.md

 ## Experimenting with auto-bubbling

- * Further test by creating a handler for any change in cursor position, or any change to document content, that finds the range for the 5 characters before the cursor, and returns those as a proto-group to be shown.
-   Ensure that this correctly updates as you move your cursor throughout any document, and edit it in any way.
- * Create a function that can fetch the n characters before/after the cursor.
-Call it `charactersNearCursor`, and give it negative integer inputs for characters to the left, and positive for the right.
- * Create a function that takes as input a number `n` and returns an array of strings, the first containing the `n` characters before the cursor, the next containing the `n` characters 1 step to the right of that, and so on, up to the last entry in the list containing the `n` characters to the right of the cursor.
+ * Create a function that takes as input a number `n` and returns an array of Ranges, the first containing the `n` characters before the cursor, the next containing the `n` characters 1 step to the right of that, and so on, up to the last entry in the list containing the `n` characters to the right of the cursor.
 Call it `allSpansNearCursor`.
+ * Create a function that can move the left or right edge of a Range object one word to the left or the right.
- * Create a function that can fetch the n words before/after the cursor.
+ * Create a function that can create a Range containing the n words before/after the cursor.
 It should be called `wordsNearCursor`, and function otherwise just like `charactersNearCursor`.
  * Create a function just like `allSpansNearCursor`, but operating on words instead.
 Call it `allPhrasesNearCursor`.
  * Create a function that takes as input a predicate `P`, a boolean